 Enter Baby Turtles and Giant Surf Boards

-Little did we know that watching tiny little baby turtles racing to the sea was going to come in to play.
-But we had the opportunity to go out on a tour to the beach one night to see these tiny, little, baby Olive Ridley turtles hatch up and run to the sea.
+We had the opportunity to go out on a tour to the beach one night to see tiny, little, baby Olive Ridley turtles hatch, dig there way out of the sand, and run to the sea.
 Only 1 out of 100 survive.
-Billy and I watched these little guys race for their lives, although once they get into the sea is where it gets super scary for them, enter sharks and fish and other things that will feast on them until they are big enough.
+Billy and I watched these little guys race for their lives, although once they get into the sea is where it gets super scary for them; enter sharks and fish and other things that will feast on them.

 1. Surfing is completely exhausting: Seriously, I would be in the water for 20 minutes and just trying to catch three waves is exhausting.

-I think New Year’s Eve at San Juan Del Sur summed up much of the charm we experienced as Billy and I experienced the beginning of 2013 standing on the beach.
-While there was no major celebration or central fireworks, there must have been 30mini (or personal) fireworks display surrounding San Juan Del Sur.
-Nicaragua was a blur of sunsets, Tonia beers, rolling blackouts, and very loud Reggaeton.
-But the people of Nicaragua were warm and friendly everywhere we went.
+Nicaragua was a blur of sunsets, Tonia beers, rolling blackouts, and very loud Reggaeton and the people we met were warm and friendly.
 They love life and have a zest for it.
-The food, especially in Granada was much better than I thought it would be.
+The food, especially in Granada, was much better than I thought it would be.
 It was great to be back in a country that loves tourists so much.
 It reminded me of Colombia in a big way.
-Countries that are on the newer side of tourism, reaping new foreign investment, seeing their economy boost as a result really do have a different attitude towards tourists.
+Countries that are on the newer side of tourism and seeing their economy boost as a result really do have a different attitude towards tourists.
 The appreciation is refreshing.
-I love Peru but the locals do not have the same attitude towards visitors (they are a bit over it).